Gender-equality paradox: Findings

-It's important to note that the absolute size of the gap found was not shown to be significant.
-Rather it is the relative relationship between the two that was found to show an effect.
+It is important to note that the absolute size of the gap found was not shown to be significant.
+Rather, it is the relative relationship between the two that was found to show an effect.
 In other words, no relation was found between the total number of girls who entered and completed STEM degrees and the GGGI of the country.
-Rather, the effect was between the relative difference in number of girls vs. boys who entered and completed STEM degrees, and the GGGI of their country.
+Rather, the effect was between the relative difference in number of girls and boys who entered and completed STEM degrees and the GGGI of their country.

 Correction to original paper and Richardson et al. (2020)

 Separate Harvard researchers were unable to recreate the data reported in the study, and after internal review at the journal, a correction was issued to the original paper.
-The correction outlined that the authors had created a previously undisclosed and unvalidated method to measure "propensity" of women and men to attain a higher degree in STEM, as opposed to the originally claimed measurement of "women’s share of STEM degrees".
+The correction outlined that the authors had created a previously undisclosed and unvalidated method to measure "propensity" of women and men to attain a higher degree in STEM, as opposed to the originally claimed measurement of "women's share of STEM degrees".
 However, even incorporating the newly disclosed method, the investigating researchers could not recreate all the results presented.
 A follow-up paper by the researchers who discovered the discrepancy found conceptual and empirical problems with the gender-equality paradox in STEM hypothesis.

-In February 2020, Stoet and Geary issued a reply, as a commentary in Psychological Science, claiming that, despite their approach, the overall correlation that they had found remained the same, and restated their hypothesis that "men are more likely than women to enter STEM careers because of endogenous interest", with the hope that future studies would "help to confirm or reject such a theoretical account."
+In February 2020, Stoet and Geary issued a reply, as a commentary in Psychological Science, claiming that, despite their approach, the overall correlation that they had found remained the same, and restated their hypothesis that "men are more likely than women to enter STEM careers because of endogenous interest" and acknowledged that independent studies like Falk and Hermle (2018) confirmed their finding, and expressed that future studies would "help to confirm or reject such a theoretical account."

+The United Nations UNESCO report on gender divides in 2019 got similar results to Stoet and Geary and directly acknowledged them by saying "The ICT gender equality paradox, demonstrated here for the first time, bears similarities to a phenomenon that Stoet and Geary (2018) observed in cross-country analysis of gender participation in science, technology, engineering and math (STEM) education programmes."
+A 2023 study investigated greater economic opportunities as an explanation for the paradox.
+Two other reports by a United Nations women's expert group in 2022 noted the paradox and cite Stoet and Geary as well.

 Breda, Jouini, Napp and Thebault (2020) study on economic development and gendered study choices

 In 2020, a study by Thomas Breda, Elyès Jouini, Clotilde Napp and Georgia Thebault on PISA 2012 data found that the "paradox of gender equality" could be "entirely explained" by the stereotype associating math to men being stronger in more egalitarian and developed countries.
+They speculate that the phenomenon may be a "product of new forms of social differentiation between women and men" rather than based on "male primacy ideology".